 De Quervain’s tenosynovitis occurs when the tendons around the base of the thumb are irritated, inflamed or constricted.
 The word “tenosynovitis” refers to swelling of the tendon sheath.
 Thickening of the tendon sheath that covers two of the tendons responsible for moving the thumb can cause pain and tenderness along the thumb side of the wrist.
 Patients who have De Quervain’s Tenosynovitis often experience pain when lifting the thumb, forming a fist, grasping or gripping things, or when turning the wrist.

 - Difficulty and pain moving your thumb and wrist when doing activities that involve grasping or pinching.

 - A “sticking” or “stop-and-go” sensation in your thumb when trying to move it.

-De Quervain’s Tenosynovitis can be detected by Finkelstein’s test, which requires the patient to clasp the affected hand in a fist, with the thumb enclosed; then moving the wrist down, in the direction of the little finger.
+De Quervain’s Tenosynovitis can often be detected by Finkelstein’s test, which requires the patient to clasp the affected hand in a fist, with the thumb enclosed; then moving the wrist down, in the direction of the little finger.